cfstras/ddns/README.md

 usage
 -----

-1. Create a keyfile which authenticates you against your DNS server
+- Set up your dynamic DNS zone:
+  - `mkdir /var/lib/bind`
+  - `touch /var/lib/bind/db.dynamic.example.com.jnl`
+  - copy and edit `db.dynamic.example.com` to `/var/lib/bind`
+  - insert and edit the contents of `named.conf.local` into your `/etc/bind/named.conf.local`
+  - run `ddns-confgen` and copy the generated `key` to /etc/bind
+  - make sure the key is only readable by the bind user

+- On your client:
+  - get the keyfile, chmod it to be only be readable by the user which the script will run as
-2. Copy `config.example` to a file named `config`
+  - Copy `config.example` to a file named `config`
-3. Edit `config` to your desires
+  - Edit `config` to your desires
-4. Execute:
+  - Execute:

 ```bash
     SEND=false ./update # to see what would be sent